-Senate Dems remove D.C. marijuana, abortion riders in spending plan, but hurdles remain
+Senate Democrats remove D.C. marijuana, abortion riders in spending plan, but hurdles remain

 In a statement Monday evening, Senate Appropriations Committee Vice Chairman Richard C. Shelby (R-Ala.) specifically pointed to Democrats’ removal of the D.C. abortion rider as something Republicans would strongly oppose.

-“Their bills are filled with poison pills and problematic authorizing provisions, and they remove important legacy riders on topics like terrorism, abortion, and immigration that for years have enjoyed broad support on both sides of the aisle,” Shelby said.
+“Their bills are filled with poison pills and problematic authorizing provisions, and they remove important legacy riders on topics like terrorism, abortion and immigration that for years have enjoyed broad support on both sides of the aisle,” Shelby said.

 Despite the hurdles, Del.
 Eleanor Holmes Norton (D), the District’s nonvoting delegate in the House, struck an optimistic note Tuesday, saying that “with Democrats controlling the White House, House and Senate, we have the best opportunity in over a decade to enact a spending bill with no anti-democratic riders.”
 The House passed the appropriations package in July that did not include the two riders.
 Sen. Chris Van Hollen (D-Md.), a supporter of D.C. autonomy, chairs the subcommittee overseeing D.C. appropriations and said earlier this year he would advocate for removing the riders in the Senate.